-Vonage Contact Center Helps Hotelbeds Handle the Challenges of a Global Pandemic While Boosting Customer Experience
+Vonage Contact Center helps Hotelbeds handle the challenges of a global pandemic while boosting customer experience

-[url="]Vonage[/url] (Nasdaq: VG), a global leader in cloud communications helping businesses accelerate their digital transformation, today announced that [url="]Hotelbeds[/url] has revealed it has better served its global customer-base while operating remotely with the [url="]Vonage+Contact+Center[/url] during COVID-19.
+HOLMDEL, N.J., Nov.
+19, 2020 /PRNewswire/ -- Vonage (Nasdaq: VG), a global leader in cloud communications helping businesses accelerate their digital transformation, today announced that Hotelbeds has revealed it has better served its global customer-base while operating remotely with the Vonage Contact Center during COVID-19.

-“Vonage has been extremely valuable on the operations side of our business, helping to lower our costs, giving our contact centre agents far greater capabilities and ultimately enabling us to better serve our customers and suppliers,” comments Xabier Zabala, Global Operations Director at Hotelbeds.
-“During these challenging times, most of our employees are working from home, but even when they are able to return to the office, thanks to the Vonage Contact Center we will benefit from a hybrid and flexible footprint that combines office and remote working.”

-Hotelbeds chose the Vonage Contact Center for its deep Salesforce integration, omnichannel, routing and reporting capabilities.
-As a flexible, scalable cloud solution, agents can access the Vonage Contact Center from anywhere and it can be easily scaled in line with Hotelbeds' needs.
-This provides the technology necessary to boost the organisation's response to any increase in demand.
-During COVID-19, Hotelbeds was able to seamlessly transition employees to a remote working environment, and using Vonage’s single, cloud-based contact centre platform, the organisation’s answer rates have improved, costs have been reduced, and callers now benefit from greater call stability and audio quality.

 - Warning!
 GuruFocus has detected 8 Warning Signs with NAS:VG.
 Click here to check it out.